bharathsp/Work-Experience/Data Engineer 2 - MathCo.md

 On the backend, the system was powered by **SQL Server**, with **Star and Snowflake schema modeling**, and implemented **Slowly Changing Dimensions (SCD)** and **Change Data Capture (CDC)** design patterns to handle evolving project and team data.

 #### **◉ Tools Used**
-NucliOS, SQL Server, Python, SQL, draw.io
+NucliOS, SQL Server, Python 3, SQL, draw.io

 #### **◉ Responsibilities**